sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/guides/provisioning-policy-transform.md

 ## Next Steps

-For more information on all available transforms, see [Transform Operations](/idn/docs/transforms/operations).
-If you are having trouble with creating your transform in provisioning policies, reach out to us with your question in the [Developer Community Forum](https://developer.sailpoint.com/discuss/)!
+For more information on all available transforms, refer to [Transform Operations](/idn/docs/transforms/operations).
+If you're having trouble creating your transform in provisioning policies, reach out with your question in the [Developer Community Forum](https://developer.sailpoint.com/discuss/)!